 Building company culture that promotes positivity, hard work, and helpful intention may take time, but it can be done.

-Put the focus on your salespeople and team—their hard work, their ability to follow the process and have great sales conversations, and their desire to sell.
+Put the focus on your sales team—their efforts, ability to follow the process and have great sales conversations, and desire to sell.
 Have them take personality assessments so that you can better communicate with them, and they can learn to better communicate with each other and their prospects.

-Those two things will lead to the kind of culture that supports salespeople who stick around and hit their goals.
+Those two things will lead to a work environment that supports salespeople who stick around and hit their goals.